BlindfoldedSurgery/bs-config/README.md

 [codecov-link]: https://codecov.io/gh/BlindfoldedSurgery/bs-config
 ## Usage

-For now, this package provides the `Env` class for easy access and validation of configuration values from the environment.
-At its essence, it's just a wrapper around a `dict[str, str]` with some fancy wrappers and fancy typing.
+This package provides an `Env` class for easy access and validation of configuration values from the environment or TOML files.

 **Example**: